-The bill amends the Code of Alabama 1975 to extend the assessment on emergency medical transport providers until July 1, 2028, and refines the definition of "emergency medical transport" to include only services billable under specific HCPCS emergency transport codes, explicitly excluding non-ambulance conveyances such as passenger cars and taxicabs.
-The assessment rate is capped at 5.3 percent, with adjustments allowed based on surplus assessments from prior quarters.
-Additionally, the payment timeline for these assessments is modified, requiring payments by the 15th of the month following the fiscal quarter's end, with penalties for late payments and a reporting mechanism to the Alabama Medicaid Agency for delinquent payments not received by the 45th day.
+The bill amends the Code of Alabama 1975 to extend the assessment on emergency medical transport providers through the fiscal quarter ending July 1, 2028.
+It redefines "emergency medical transport" to include only services billable under specific Healthcare Common Procedure Coding System (HCPCS) emergency transport codes, explicitly excluding transportation by passenger cars, taxicabs, and other non-ambulance vehicles.
+The maximum assessment rate is set at 5.3 percent, with adjustments based on surplus assessments from previous quarters.
+Additionally, the payment timeline for assessments is modified, requiring payments by the 15th day of the month following the fiscal quarter's close, with penalties for late payments.
+Collected assessments will be deposited into the Alabama Health Care Trust Fund, and the bill outlines the process for handling delinquent payments.

 Statutes affected: Introduced: 40-26B-91, 40-26B-94, 40-26B-95, 40-26B-99, 40-26B-91, 40-26B-94, 40-26B-95, 40-26B-99